nak/pytest_mproc/docsrc/index.rst

 % pip install pytest-mproc

-Currently, *pytest_mproc* is only usable in the context of a single host with multiple cores, although future support may be added for distribute testing across multiple nodes.
+*pytest_mproc* is usable in the context of a single host with multiple cores, as well as execution across a distributed set of machines.

 Why Use *pytest_mproc* over *pytest-xdist*?
 ===========================================